jxnwxx/tp/docs/UserGuide.md

 ### Adding an appointment : `add-appt`

 Adds a new appointment to a selected patient.
+Can only be used while viewing a list of patients.
+Run `list` to do so.

 **Format:** `add-appt INDEX at/APPOINTMENT_TITLE ad/APPOINTMENT_DATE`
 * `INDEX` refers to patient shown in the current **patient list**